TimSchoonbeek/IndustReal/readme.md

 ## Procedure step recognition (PSR)
-The instructions on reproducing the PSR baseline, along with the required code, will soon be available!
+The instructions on reproducing the PSR baseline, along with the required code, can be found [here](https://github.com/TimSchoonbeek/IndustReal/blob/main/PSR/readme.md).

 Three videos of the PSR B3 baseline on the IndustReal test set can be found here:
 * [03_assy_0_1](https://youtu.be/S-o6MHxvY5c): desired behaviour from the model